Welcome to Gettysburg Photographs

 The National Park Service is in the middle of a project to restore the battlefield to its 1863 appearance.
 The goals of the project are to restore historic integrity; enhancing visitor opportunities and understanding; and creating a sustainable historic environment by improving wetlands, water quality and wildlife habitat.

-This view along Confederate Avenue shows how the tree cutting has opened up the view of East Cemetery Hill in the distance.
-This helps to restore the view the Army of Northern Virginia had on this part of the battlefield.
-You can see results of tree cutting near Devils Den in my Little Round Top Gallery.
+This view along Confederate Avenue shows how the tree cutting has opened up the view of East Cemetery Hill in the distance, which restores the view the rebel army had on this part of the battlefield.
+The park also did tree cutting on the approaches to Devils Den.
+You can also see that cutting in my Little Round Top Gallery.
 The Peach Orchard has more than doubled in size with trees planted south and north of the park road.
+They are just a few of the examples on Gettysburg Photographs.

 About the Galleries

 My photographs are displayed using NextGen Galleries.
-The initial thumbnail layout gives you an overview of all the photographs in the gallery.
-Hover over any photograph and it will display its title and links to social media.
-Click on any of the photographs and it will bring up a Lightbox view of the entire gallery.
+Thumbnails layout provide you an overview of all the photographs in the gallery, so you can hover over any photograph and it will display its title and links to social media.
+Click on any of the photographs and you will see a Lightbox view of the entire gallery.
 To the lower right of the last thumbnail you have two options to view the gallery.
 The first brings up the Lightbox view.
 The second allows you to post comment on each photograph as well as like it on social media.

 Gettysburg Auto Tour Map

-The park service has a detailed tour map of the entire area available on-line for download.
-My auto tour page shows all the auto tour stops.
+The park service provides a detailed tour map of the entire area available on-line for download and my auto tour page shows all the auto tour stops.
 You can also find galleries that match places labeled on the map like Devil’s Den, Buford Avenue, and Rose Farm.